infernojs/inferno/readme.md

-Convenient helper functions are provided (`$` in the above example) to allow for typical template logic flow handling like that offered in other templating libraries (Handlebars, Knockout, Angular) without compromising on performance, testability or readability.
+Convenient helper functions are provided (`$` in the above example) to allow for typical template logic flow handling like that offered in other templating libraries (Handlebars, Knockout, Angular, etc) without compromising on performance, testability or readability.